Science and Innovation Awards for Young People in Agriculture, Fisheries and Forestry: Grant program guidelines

 What qualifies for funding

-In the Science Awards programme, a project is defined as a specific body of work which demonstrates innovation in scientific or technological approach or process and:
+In the Science Awards program, a project is defined as a specific body of work which demonstrates innovation in scientific or technological approach or process and:

 - is related to a significant, long standing or emerging issue in an agriculture, fisheries or forestry related industry (including food and sustainable natural resource management) and